clairvoynt/clairvoynt.github.io/README.md

 <body>

 <h1>Overview</h1>
-   Below are four links to differnt samples that provide small insights into me.
+   Below are four links to different samples that provide small insights about me.
   While the information is limited, I feel that should suffice to shed a little light on myself.
 <p>